bubblebursterb/pertinent-questions/README.md

 - Add the hashtag #Together to the Tag section
 - Click Save

+## Who else to send questions to?
+The plugin has also generated a file called "Pertinent Contacts" - this has a list of websites in various countries with information on how to contact elected representatives, it also shows who are the World Economic Forum partners who you may want to let know do not deserve your patronage as a result...

 ## Your Own Question Tranches OR Other Campaign Tranches
 The Together movement can potentially have specific tranches created just for local groups - in terms of customised campaigns/info and directed to local councillors in particular.